dlpazs/Face/README.md

 # Face
-Face Detection, Face Alignment, Landmark detection, Face Recognition
+A compilation of notes from prominent recent research into Face Detection, Face Alignment, Landmark detection, Face Recognition.
+This is intended to help condense some of the literature and problems within this area.

 ********************************************************